dec0dedd/dash-actions-tutorial/README.md

 Set up a public GitHub repository (similar to this one) and add a file `app.py` to store the code for your Dash app.

+**DISCLAIMER**: Since Github Pages can only store static files, you need to use clientside callbacks.
+In order to turn a callback into a clientside callback, you need to rewrite it with JavaScript (example clientside callback has been put in `app.py`).
+More info on clientside callbacks can be found [here](https://dash.plotly.com/clientside-callbacks).

 ## 2. Set up Makefile

 To make working with the files easier, create a Makefile.
 Add a file named Makefile to the root directory of your repository and include the following code (be sure to replace all instances of dash-actions-tutorial with your repository's name):